Unco3892/covid-xray/README.md

 ```
 data/
 |-  raw
-|   |-  covid-chestxray-dataset: Images of covid class last pulled on the 2nd of July, 2020 from https://github.com/ieee8023/covid-chestxray-dataset
+|   |-  covid-chestxray-dataset --> Images of covid class last pulled on the 2nd of July, 2020 from https://github.com/ieee8023/covid-chestxray-dataset
-|   |-  kermany : Images of the healthy, bacterial and viral classes extracted from https://data.mendeley.com/datasets/rscbjbr9sj/3
+|   |-  kermany --> Images of the healthy, bacterial and viral classes extracted from https://data.mendeley.com/datasets/rscbjbr9sj/3
-|-  processed: organized images using scripts/utility/organize-images.R
+|-  processed --> organized images using scripts/utility/organize-images.R
 |   |-  binary
 |   |-   |-  test
 |   |-   |-   |-  healthy